shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Well, then I’m afraid I don’t quite understand.”

-Sui returned with the yinglet.
+Sui returned with the yinglet, standing him in front of Gra.

-Gra untied him.
+Gra turned him around and untied him.
 “Who are you?”

 “This one is called Gale, Gale Wind, of the desert.”
 The yinglet spoke with a timid voice.